Grant Opportunities

 A Community Foundation grant can support your work and our shared vision for a just, prosperous, and unified region where every person is empowered to reach their full potential.
 Grants are open to nonprofits serving Blount, Jefferson, Shelby, and St. Clair Counties.

-Learn more about our competitive grantmaking guidelines.
-For more information, contact Nicole Standridge at nstandridge@cfbham.org.
+For more information: Nicole Standridge at nstandridge@cfbham.org.

 Previous Grants